 Microsoft Word’s spelling and grammar check is one of the simplest—yet most important—tools in the Office suite.
 The interface for the tool evolves with each iteration of the software, so today’s tutorial demonstrates how to use Microsoft Word 2016’s spelling and grammar check.
 This tutorial is for Microsoft Word 2016 running on Windows.
-Include or Exclude … [Read more...] about How to Use Microsoft Word 2016’s Spelling and Grammar Check (Tutorial)
+This tutorial is also available as … [Read more...] about How to Use Microsoft Word 2016’s Spelling and Grammar Check (Tutorial)

 My last post tackled the question of which style guide is best for you.
 Style guides work hand in hand with dictionaries, so the logical next question is, which dictionary is best for you?
 Just like style guides, certain dictionaries enjoy wider usage within specific writing categories, so we’ll look at three popular options and conclude with a brief discussion on pocket … [Read more...] about Which Dictionary Is Best for You?